Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 The Jester's success depends on hitting the right level of suspicion.
 Too little and you're ignored.
 Too much and you're identified.

-Level 1 — Invisible (too safe): You're playing a normal Citizen game.
+Level 1 — Invisible (too safe): You're playing a normal Villager game.
 Nobody suspects you.
 You're surviving but not winning.
 You need to start making "mistakes."

 Level 2 — Mildly suspicious (building): You've contradicted yourself once or twice.
 A few players have noticed but nobody's pushing hard.
 Keep going.
 Add another inconsistency.
 Defend someone questionable.
 You're on the right track.

 Level 3 — Actively suspected (target zone): The table is seriously discussing voting you out.
-Multiple players think you're Mafia.
+Multiple players think you're a Werewolf.
 This is where you want to be.
 Don't back down now — give a weak defense that makes you look more guilty, not less.

 Level 4 — Obviously fake (overshot): Someone at the table has said the word "Jester."
 Players are arguing about whether to vote you.
 You've gone too far.
 There's no easy recovery from here — your best hope is that the table decides to vote you out anyway rather than leave the ambiguity unresolved.